-- Activity: Destricting the Activity

-How might the environment in the home where

-you work affect the behavior of the people who

-live and work the ord

-Vibrat do you find out about the social setting?

-Vibrat dod you find out about the activities and

-Vibrat did you find out about scheduling and predictability?

-What did you find out about communication?
+- How might the environment in the home where you work affect the behavior of the people who live and work there?
+What did you find out about the social setting?
+What did you find out about the activities and instructions?
+What did you find out about scheduling and predictability?
+What did you find out about scheduling and predictability?